Geometry of extensions of free groups via automorphisms with fixed points on the complex of free factors: Introduction

 In Section \ref{sec:4} we continue working with a specific type of exponentially growing automorphism; a reducible automorphism that is fully irreducible on a free factor (a \emph{partial} fully irreducible).
 We investigate the conditions on the small displacement sets on $\FF$ of partial fully irreducible automorphisms that determine the geometry of the extension groups they generate.

 Section \ref{sec:Hyp} includes proofs of Theorems \ref{hypnas}, \ref{hypffc} and \ref{RH}.
 In this section we discuss further the notion of sink and how the sinks of automorphisms determine the geometry of an extension group generated by those automorphisms and prove Theorem \ref{suffdiffhyp}.
-We work with partial and relative fully irreducibles directly to determine examples of relatively hyperbolic free group extensions.
+We work with partial and relatively fully irreducible elements directly to exhibit examples of relatively hyperbolic free group extensions.

 Section \ref{sec:applications} discusses further problems such as characterization of non relative hyperbolicity; in this section we give an example which could help characterize non relative hyperbolicity of a free group extension.
-At the end of this section, we discuss convex cocompactness in $\out$.